Common-law marriage in the United States: Texas

-Regarding the second prong, in the actual text of the Texas Family Code, there is no specification on the length of time that a couple must cohabitate to meet this requirement.
+Regarding the second prong, the text of the Texas Family Code does not specify the length of time that a couple must cohabitate to meet this requirement.
 As such, an informal marriage can occur under Texas law if the couple lives together for as little as one day, if the other requirements (an agreement to be married and holding out as married to the public) can be shown.

-Likewise, a couple can cohabit for 50 years, but if they never have an agreement to be married, or hold themselves out to the public as married, their 50-year cohabitation will not make them informally married under Texas law.

 Dissolution of this type marriage requires formal Annulment or Divorce Proceedings, the same as with the other more recognized forms of 'ceremonial' marriages.
 However, if a couple does not commence a proceeding to prove their relationship was a marriage within two years of the end of their cohabitation and relationship, there is a legal presumption that they never agreed to be married, but this presumption is rebuttable.

 New Hampshire

-New Hampshire recognizes common law marriage for purposes of probate only.
+New Hampshire recognizes common law marriage for purposes of probate only, and posthumously recognizes common-law marriages to ensure that the surviving spouse can inherit.

 In New Hampshire "[P]ersons cohabiting and acknowledging each other as husband and wife, and generally reputed to be such, for the period of 3 years, and until the decease of one of them, shall thereafter be deemed to have been legally married."
-Thus, the state posthumously recognizes common law marriages to ensure that a surviving spouse inherits without any difficulty.